Apply to be an intensive foster carer

 You can find out more about intensive fostering at our information events.

-Apply to be a short or long term foster carer
+Short or long term foster carer

 You can also apply to be short or long term foster carer.
 This is different to intensive foster care.
+Contact us on + 44 (0) 1534 443970 to find out more about becoming a short or long term foster carer.

-Step by step to be a foster carer
+Steps to becoming a foster carer

 We provide guidance and support at every step of the application / assessment process for any type of foster carer.
 The process usually takes about six months to complete depending on your individual circumstances.